chamodidesilva/Ops-Blog/README.md

 - Custom Prometheus metric tracking the endpoint in a containerized setup
 - Docker compose orchestrating application and monitoring containers
 #### CI/CD
-- CI workflow with Flake8 linting Pytest unit testing for the endpoint
+- CI workflow with Flake8 linting and Pytest unit testing for the endpoint
-- CD workflow deploying the Flask application to a local Kubernetes cluster as the staging environment
+- CD workflow deploying the Flask application to a Kubernetes cluster on a Gihub-hosted runner, which acts as the current staging environment
 #### Kubernetes
 - Kubernetes manifest for the Flask app deployment
 - Deployment to a single node Minikube cluster